giucalio99/Challenge2_PACS24/README.md

 # Challenge2_PACS24_10582530
 ## Configuration
-The makefile is already working and no changes are require.
+The makefile does not require any changes.

 ## Building
 In order to compile type: